ficast/nlp-amazon/README.md

     pip install -r requirements.txt
 ```

 _obs: Maybe you'll need to install aditional packages if you are usingGPU.
-Check CUDA, cuDNN section on https://www.tensorflow.org/install/pip
+Check CUDA, cuDNN section on https://www.tensorflow.org/install/pip_

 ## Dataset:
 [Amazon Reviews for Sentiment Analysis](https://www.kaggle.com/datasets/bittlingmayer/amazonreviews)

+_obs: Just joined both train and test datasets, and splited again in the code after some data processing in the single txt file._